 Click here to read the description of the 5 types.
 Please leave a comment, if you wish.
 Once you’ve read the article you can answer the question below:

 1. What is my primary love language?

 2. What is my partner’s primary love language?

 3. How can I show my partner, my love, in the way she/he understands the best?

 If you’re not sure, ask your partner: ‘What would make you feel loved right now?’

 You might choose to start a list with ideas on what makes him/her happy and use the ideas on a daily basis.
 Watch how your relationship is blossoming!

 Words of Affirmation

-This person needs acknowledgement for who they are and what they do.
-They draw heavily on verbal compliments, encouragements and words of appreciation such as ‘thanks for doing…’, ‘you look good in…’, ‘I really appreciate you doing…’ etc.
+This person needs acknowledgment for who they are and what they do.
+They draw heavily on verbal compliments, encouragements, and words of appreciation such as ‘thanks for doing…’, ‘you look good in…’, ‘I really appreciate you doing…’ etc.

 To this person, gifts are important symbols of love.
 What is important is that your partner thinks of you and makes the effort to translate that into a gift.
 This also includes yourself and your time, e.g. being in a caring way at significant times or when needed emotionally.